Part 3 and conclusion of the series The Secret Behind Updates.

 Security in layers and rules to remember

 A “Standard” account:

-On laptops and desktops Windows and Mac, the most powerful protective layer returns to work with a limited rights account, that is to say, a “standard” account instead of an “administrator” account.
+On laptops and desktops Windows and Mac, the most powerful protective measure is to work with a limited rights account, that is to say, a “standard” account instead of an “administrator” account.
 The logic has two beneficial effects: firstly, if you limit your rights, you prevent serious malicious software, that requires an administrator account, to install without your knowledge.
 Secondly, if you download and install software without knowing that it is malicious, you limit the damage to your user account only.
 In other words the rest of the computer remains untouched and the malware can be removed more easily.

 In the photo here below my Windows account is a standard Windows 8.1 account linked to my email address.
 Alternatively, you can have a standard account that is not linked to an email address.
 In the photo below, the account that I named “Chef” has administrator level rights.
 If a window pops up on my screen asking me the password to this account, I know that some software wants a “special” permission to put its tentacles deeper in my system.
 If I just made a change, such as installing a program or attempted to make a change in my settings, I know that I am the cause of this popup and I will grant it permission.
 Otherwise, if you have not done anything of that nature, an alarm bell should ring in your head.
 You should deny the request and investigate the source of the request.
 This is the same principle for Mac PCs and Windows tablets, but not for Android tablets and smart phones, or for iPads and iPhones.
 Tablet and smartphone apps are believed to have been already vetted for malware by the respective app stores.
-If you should ever need to install apps offered outside the official stores, make you trust the company making the app.
+If you should ever need to install apps offered outside the official stores, make sure you trust the company making the app.